justinpbarnett/unity-mcp/README.md

     https://github.com/CoplayDev/unity-mcp.git?path=/UnityMcpBridge
     ```
 5. Click `Add`.
-6. The MCP Server should automatically be installed onto your machine as a result of this process.
+6. The MCP server is installed automatically by the package on first run or via Auto-Setup.
+If that fails, use Manual Configuration (below).

 #### To install via OpenUPM